Saint-Denis-Université station: History

 The station and a bus station was opened on 25 May 1998 in the presence of the Minister of Transport Jean-Claude Gayssot after an investment of €525 million (70% financed by the Region) with the extension of the line from Basilique de Saint-Denis.

 Initially planned for 1999, a carpark with 300 spaces was inaugurated in September 2001 in the presence of elected officials and the regional prefect, because it was meant to foreshadow Île-de-France's future intermodal transport facilities for its urban transport plan.

 The name of the station comes from its immediate proximity to the University of Paris-VIII in Saint-Denis.
 In 2004, the government chose the site for the new headquarters of the National Archives.
 Scheduled for 2009, the opening took place in 2013.

 In 2020, with the Covid-19 crisis, 2,626,602 travellers entered this station, which places it in the 72nd position of metro stations for its use.

 Passenger services

+As with all new metro stations since 1992, the station is fully accessible.